ASPIRE

 Any period of leave taken without the agreement of the school, or in excess of the agreed, will be classed as unauthorised and may attract sanctions such as a Penalty Notice.

-Parents must request LOA in a letter to the Head Teacher.
+Parents must request LOA in a letter to the Principal.

 The school term and holiday dates for the next two years are available here.